 |

 A spendthrift trust puts restrictions on the beneficiary's access to trust principal.
-Essentially, the beneficiary cannot access the trust principal, or promise it to anyone else.
-Because the beneficiary cannot access trust funds, neither can his or her creditors.
+Essentially, the beneficiary can't access the trust principal, or promise it to anyone else.
+Because the beneficiary can't access trust funds, neither can the beneficiary's creditors.

 After a payment is to the beneficiary, that money is available to creditors.